Slipped Disc’s Explained – The Dangers, Healing and Management

 Saddle numbness (you may note a loss of sensation round the bottom when using toilet paper).

-The inability to control urine flow (incontinence of urine or faecal matter, or being less aware of when you start or stop urinating).
+The inability to control urine flow or defecation (incontinence of urine or faecal matter, or being less aware of when you start or stop urinating).

 Tingling, numbness, burning sensations and/or heaviness